vberlier/mcpack/README.md

 $ poetry install
 ```

-You can run the tests using `pytest`.
+You can run the tests with `poetry run pytest`.

 ```sh
 $ poetry run pytest